Dynamics of mean-field Fermi systems with nonzero pairing: Fock space, Bogoliubov transformations and quasi-free states

 Thus, by (\ref{eq:Nav}), $N = \tr\, \gamma^{(1)}_{N}$.
 Furthermore, given a one-particle observable $O$, we have:

 Also, we define the pairing matrix as the operator $\pi^{(1)}_{N}$ on $\frak{h}$ with integral kernel:

-In the special case in which the vector $\psi$ in an $N$-particle state, $\mathcal{N} \psi = N \psi$, the pairing operator $\pi^{(1)}_{N}$ is trivially vanishing.
-In general, if the state $\psi$ does not have a definite number of particles, as it will be the case in the present work, the pairing operator will be nonzero.
-It is not difficult to see that the reduced one-particle density matrix and the pairing operator satisfy:
+In the special case in which the vector $\psi$ in an $N$-particle state, $\mathcal{N} \psi = N \psi$, the pairing matrix $\pi^{(1)}_{N}$ is trivially vanishing.
+In general, if the state $\psi$ does not have a definite number of particles, as it will be the case in the present work, $\pi^{(1)}_{N}$ will be nonzero.
+From their definitions, the one-particle density matrix and the pairing matrix satisfy:

 Next, we lift the many-body Hamiltonian to the Fock space, as follows.
 We define the Hamiltonian in Fock space as $\mathcal{H}_{N} = 0 \oplus \bigoplus_{n\geq 1} \mathcal{H}_{N}^{(n)}$, where

 with $V$ a real-valued and even function (further regularity assumptions will follow).
 In terms of the operator-valued distributions, we can rewrite the Fock space Hamiltonian as: